Miele Triflex HX1 vs. Dyson V12 Detect

 1. Framework

-Like the previous comparison between the Triflex HX1 and V15 Detect, these products have varying designs.
+As in the previous comparison between the Triflex HX1 and V15 Detect, these products have different designs.

-The V12 Detect utilizes Dyson’s traditional framework with the handheld frame on top, while Miele has more configuration options (handheld frame on top or in the middle).
+The V12 Detect uses Dyson’s traditional design with the handheld frame on top, while Miele offers more configuration options (handheld frame on top or in the middle).

 One advantage for Miele is it has a self-standing feature in one of those configurations, but Dyson offers better steering, especially in cramped spaces.